nkosi-tauro/dfrs_domain/README.md

 Our chosen `Linter` for this project was [Pylint](https://pypi.org/project/pylint/).
 The chosen code `Formatter` was [Black](https://black.readthedocs.io/en/stable/), previously it was Pep8 but we had some issues with it formatting the code.
 We utilised the Linter with a few modifications.

 1. `.pylintrc` file.
 This was so we could ignore the Default Django files and any other files that would not need to be Linted.
-Also we used it to configure our preferred indent space, `default` is `2` but we utilise `4` spaces.
+Also, we used it to configure our preferred indent space, `default` is `2`, but we utilize `4` spaces.
 2. Instead of having the output in the terminal, we made use of [Pylint-Report](https://pypi.org/project/pylint-report/).
-This allowed us to set the pylint output to json and then convert the json output to a HTML file, which allowed for easy viewing of the `pylint` output.
+This allowed us to set the Pylint output to JSON and then convert the JSON output to an HTML file, which allowed for easy viewing of the `pylint` output.

 Pylint Report - See `pylint_output/pylint_report.html` the detailed output.
 ![Alt text](pylint_output/pylint.png)